Topics of Interest

 ABCD track: Optional single-blind reviewing

 Since authors and organizers of AutoML systems, benchmarks, challenges, and datasets are often easily identifiable (and it is often required to reveal these identities during the review process), submissions to this track will undergo single-blind review by default (that is, with the authors’ identities listed on the front page).
-If there is good reason for a submission to be treated as double-blind, authors may alternatively elect to submit double-blind (as long as this does not hinder the review process).
+If desired, authors may alternatively elect to submit double-blind.

 Formatting Instructions

-The paper has to be formatted according to the LaTeX template available at https://github.com/automl-conf/LatexTemplate.
-The page limit for the main paper is 9 pages; this includes the broader impact statement but not the submission checklist, references, or appendix.
-The broader impact statement and submission checklist are mandatory (please see the LaTeX template for details) at both submission time and in the camera ready.
-References and supplemental materials are not limited in length.
-Accepted papers will be allowed to add an additional page of content to the main paper to react to reviewer feedback.
+Submissions should be formatted according to the LaTeX template available at https://github.com/automl-conf/LatexTemplate.
+The page limit for the main paper is 9 pages, not including space used for references, the optional submission checklist, or optional supplemental material.
+Accepted papers will be allowed to add an additional page of content at camera-ready time to react to reviewer feedback.

 Submission Platform

-We ask that authors think about the broader impact and ethical considerations of their work and discuss these issues in their broader impact section.
-Reviewers will not have the ability to directly reject papers based on ethical considerations, but they will be able to flag papers with perceived ethical concerns for further review by the conference organizers.
+We ask that authors reflect upon the potential broader impact and ethical considerations of their work and discuss these issues as appropriate.
+Reviewers will have the ability to flag papers with perceived ethical concerns for further review by the conference organizers.
 The PC chairs will decide which action(s) may need to be taken in such a case and may decide to reject papers if any serious ethical concerns cannot be adequately addressed.

 Dual Submissions